Rating Breakdown: Best & Worst ETFs & Mutual Funds by Sector

 Traditional mutual fund research has focused on past performance and low management costs.
 The quality of a fund’s holdings has been ignored.
 Our Portfolio Management Rating examines the fund’s holdings in detail and takes into account the fund’s allocation to cash.
 Our models are created with data from over 50,000 annual reports.
 This kind of due diligence is necessary for understanding just what you are buying when you invest in a mutual fund or an ETF.

 Attractive-or-better-rated funds own high-quality stocks and hold very little of the fund’s assets in cash – investors looking to hold cash can do so themselves without paying management fees.
-Only 6.63% of sector funds receive our Attractive or Very Attractive Portfolio Management ratings, so investors need to be cautious when selecting a sector mutual fund or ETF – over 750 sector funds earn my Neutral-or-worse-rating.
+Only 6% of funds receive our Attractive or Very Attractive Portfolio Management ratings, so investors need to be cautious when selecting a sector mutual fund or ETF – over 6700 funds earn my Neutral-or-worse-rating.

 Figure 3: ETF or Mutual Fund With Highest Quality Holdings by Sector